-Common treatment for carpal tunnel involves splints to limit movement of the wrist, prescription or over-the-counter medication to control pain, and limiting activities that cause discomfort.
+Common treatment for carpal tunnel involves splints to limit movement of the wrist.
+Also, prescription or over-the-counter medication to control pain.
 As the condition progresses, a patient may submit to surgery which involves severing a ligament that may be responsible for compressing the median nerve.
 The patient may have surgery on one or both hands depending on which parts of the body are being affected.

 After carpal tunnel surgery, the ligament should eventually heal.
 This process takes months.
 Complications can include a loss of grip strength, scarring, pain, stiffness, or an infection at the incision site.
 About 1 in 4 people will change jobs even after having the surgery.
 While recurrence only occurs in 10-25% of people (depending on the research you look at), less than half of people feel that their arm is ever the same again.
 Residual numbness or weakness in the arm is common.

-So the question is: Is there another way you can get help for the pain of carpal tunnel syndrome before letting a surgeon sever one of your ligaments to simply trade your current situation for less pain, numbness, and weakness?
+So the question is: Is there another way you can get help for the pain of carpal tunnel syndrome?

 Double Crush Syndrome and Recurrence

 First, we’ll start by saying that double crush is still considered a hypothesis rather than a proven fact.
 However, it certainly explains why relieving the pressure in the wrist doesn’t always fix the problem.
 The idea behind double crush is that there is another location along the nerve where compression is occurring.
-We don’t specifically say median nerve because double crush doesn’t specifically refer to an issue with this nerve or to carpal tunnel but rather to an issue in any peripheral nerve when compression is taking place at multiple points.
+We don’t specifically say median nerve because double crush doesn’t specifically refer to an issue with this nerve or to carpal tunnel.
+Rather, it is an issue in any peripheral nerve when compression is taking place at multiple points.